-Derivatives executed with all counterparties are subject to a master-netting arrangement, except for one (1) counterparty backed by the federal government of Mexico.
+Derivatives executed with counterparties are subject to a master-netting arrangement.
 The net fair value of derivatives by counterparty is offset with the outstanding balance of the collateral received from or paid to the counterparty for financial reporting purposes.
 Additional information on the amounts subject to master netting arrangements and collateral is provided in Note 5.